 Sreeganga Chandra PhD

-Assistant Professor of Neurology and of Molecular, Cellular, and Developmental Biology
+Associate Professor of Neurology and Assistant Professor of Molecular, Cellular, and Developmental Biology

 Presynaptic Biology; Synapse Maintenance; Parkinson's Disease; Neuronal Ceroid Lipofuscinosis, Neurodegeneration

 - Identification of the physiological function of synucleins

 - Role of CSP alpha in synapse maintenance

 My lab explores two related themes, those of synapse loss and neurodegeneration.
 Synapse loss is an early, defining event in neurodegenerative diseases, such as Parkinson's disease.
 In these prolonged diseases, decreases in synapse density are the best correlates of disease progression.Yet, little is known about the pathways that maintain synapses and their roles in aging and neurodegeneration.
 We are characterizing a novel presynaptic mechanism for the prevention of synapse loss and neurodegeneration involving the co-chaperone Cysteine String Protein alpha.
 This gene is also mutated in adult-onset neuronal ceroid lipofuscinosis, a neurodegenerative disorder with lysosomal pathology.
 We are also screening for new synapse maintenance genes using a dissociated neuronal culture system.